 Vaginal steaming--a universal practice women have used since ancient times--is proving to be a worthy gynecological self-care tool.
-As more and more women try steaming it is proving to help with all types of concerns from cramps to bacterial vaginosis to fibroids--the list goes on and on.
+As more and more women try steaming it is showing potential to help with an array of concerns from cramps to bacterial vaginosis to fibroids--the list goes on and on.
 One of the things that makes vaginal steaming so great is that it's extremely gentle and simply involves sitting over a pot of herbal steam.
 Even so, it's important to know the do's and don'ts.
 Let's start with the contraindications--when not to steam.

 Contraindication #1: Menstruation

 Although many turn to vaginal steaming to address menstrual problems, steaming during active menstruation or fresh spotting is contraindicated.
-Steaming during active bleeding can be dangerous because the steam speeds up the blood flow and can cause heavy bleeding.
-Instead, steaming should be done before and after the period, which will help aid the natural period cleanse.
+Steaming while bleeding can be dangerous because the steam speeds up the blood flow and can cause heavy bleeding.
+Instead, steaming should be done before and after the period, which will help aid the natural uterine cleanse that occurs during the period.

 Contraindication #2: Pregnancy

-Although very helpful to aid in healthy conception and excellent after giving birth, steaming is contraindicated during pregnancy.
+Although very helpful to aid in healthy conception and excellent after giving birth, steaming is contraindicated while pregnant.
 Steaming while pregnant can be dangerous because the steam relaxes and opens the cervix, which could result in miscarriage or early labor.

 Contraindication #3: After Insemination While Trying to Conceive